March 29, 2021

 Even once a food product has left a plant or warehouse, it still needs to be monitored.
-The need for electronic data loggers has gone up due to new rules and regulations of the past decade.
+The need for electronic data loggers has gone up due to the new rules and regulations of the past decade.

 Electronic data loggers make food safety temperature measurements easy to track.
 Install them inside the vehicle for a stable connection.
 These local systems are especially helpful when Wi-Fi or cellular connections aren’t available on the road.

 Some systems allow companies to track temperatures from the very source until it’s delivered.